martinesmann/cb-n1ql-index-demo/README.md

 ```

 ###Step 2
-It would probably be possible to continue using the N1QL data manipulation features to create a random data set, but also a bit more involved than creating the documents in from code.
+It would probably be possible to continue using the N1QL data manipulation features to create a random data set, but also a bit more involved than creating the documents in code.

 The test bench code will be implemented using .NET and the documents will be generated using the following C# snippet: